yourfavouriteuncle/wasm2amd64/README.md

   - It supports addition, subtraction and multiplication
   - It parses the Global, Export, Type, Function, and Code sections
   - It doesn't support function calling
+  - It performs peephole optimization on the generated assembly code